Fig: From ancient times

 It was cultivated from Afghanistan to Portugal, also grown in Pithoragarh in the Kumaon hills of India.
 From the 15th century onwards, it was grown in areas including Northern Europe and the New World.
 In the 16th century, Cardinal Reginald Pole introduced fig trees to Lambeth Palace in London.

 In 1769, Spanish missionaries led by Junipero Serra brought the first figs to California.
 The Mission variety, which they cultivated, is still popular.
 The fact that it is parthenocarpic (self-pollinating) made it an ideal cultivar for introduction.

-The Kadota cultivar is even older, being mentioned by the Roman naturalist Pliny the Elder in the 1st century A.D.
+The Kadota cultivar is even older, being mentioned by the Roman naturalist Pliny the Elder in the 1st century AD.
 Pliny recorded thirty varieties of figs.